UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Introduction

-To address these challenges, we introduce a novel paradigm, which seeks to acquire manipulation strategies aligned with the mechanical characteristics of diverse robotic embodiments.
-According to this paradigm, we introduce UniBYD, a unified reinforcement learning framework designed to learn manipulation policies that transcend mere imitation of human demonstrations and generalize across different robots.
-Firstly, to realize cross-embodiment generalization, we introduce a unified morphological representation (UMR) that enables efficient modeling for diverse manipulators.
-Building on UMR, we propose a dynamic PPO mechanism with reward annealing, which enables a smooth transition from imitation to task-oriented policy exploration.
-This process guides the model to discover policies suited to different robotic morphologies better.
-In the early training stage, even slight deviations of the policy's actions from human priors can cause the robot to stray from the correct trajectories and frequently terminate episodes prematurely, thereby reducing overall learning efficiency.
-Thus, we design a hybrid Markov-based \textit{Shadow Engine}, which leverages human priors more effectively to provide guidance during the early stage of the dynamic PPO.
+To address these challenges, we introduce a novel paradigm that shifts from rigid motion imitation to morphology-adaptive policy discovery, ensuring manipulation strategies are inherently aligned with the mechanical characteristics of diverse robotic embodiments.
+According to this paradigm, we introduce UniBYD, a unified reinforcement learning framework designed to acquire morphology-adaptive manipulation policies that transcend mere imitation and generalize across diverse embodiments.
+Firstly, to realize cross-embodiment generalization, we introduce a unified morphological representation (UMR), which standardizes the state-action space and employs morphology embeddings to enable configuration-aware modeling.
+Building on UMR, we propose a dynamic PPO mechanism with reward annealing, which enables a smooth transition from offline-informed imitation to online-adaptive exploration.
+This process guides the model to discover policies better suited to the physical potential of diverse robots.
+To mitigate the severe state drift in early training, we design a hybrid Markov-based \textit{shadow engine} that provides fine-grained guidance to anchor the robot's execution near expert trajectories, ensuring consistent information gain.

-To our knowledge, UniBYD is the first to learn manipulation policies for diverse robotic embodiments from human demonstrations with reinforcement learning.
-To rigorously evaluate UniBYD, we build UniManip, the first benchmark that includes diverse hand configurations and a wide variety of tasks.
-UniManip offers comprehensive evaluation of a model's manipulation competence.
-Experimental results show that UniBYD achieves a substantial improvement of up to 67.90\% in overall task success rate over the current state-of-the-art (SOTA).
-Our contributions are as follows:
+To our knowledge, UniBYD is the first to learn manipulation policies for diverse embodiments from human demonstrations with reinforcement learning.
+To rigorously evaluate UniBYD, we build UniManip, the first benchmark that spans diverse hand configurations and a wide variety of tasks, providing a standardized measure for manipulation competence.
+Experimental results show that UniBYD achieves a substantial improvement of up to 44.08\% in overall success rate over the current state-of-the-art (SOTA).
+Our contributions are as follows: \begin{itemize} \item We propose UniBYD, a unified reinforcement learning framework compatible with various robotic hand types.
+The framework learns control strategies aligned with the diverse embodiments better. \item We design a dynamic PPO, which facilitates a systematic transition from offline-informed imitation to online-adaptive exploration, enabled by a hybrid Markov-based \textit{shadow engine} that anchors early-stage training to prevent trajectory drift. \item We construct UniManip, the first unified benchmark based on human demonstrations for evaluating robotic manipulation capability across morphologies.
+Experiments on UniManip demonstrate that UniBYD significantly outperforms existing SOTA methods, achieving a 44.08\% gain in success rate. \end{itemize}